unquabain/nextup/README.md

 The list won't be exactly sorted.
 Your top priority will be ranked #1.
 Your next two priorities will be numbers #2 and #3, but not necessarily in any particular order.
 Next, your four, third-tier tasks will appear jumbled up as items #4 through #8, and so on.

 If there's something in the list that is no longer relevant, you can always:

+### List Lists

+If the data source supports multiple lists (e.g. postgres), you can issue `nextup list-lists` to see all the lists available.

+Add `--list` to subsequent commands to operate on the contents of a specific list.

 ### Delete